Mohamed Al-Fayed: Early life

 Fayed was born on 27 January 1929 in the Roshdy neighbourhood of Alexandria, in the Kingdom of Egypt, the eldest son of an Egyptian primary school teacher from Asyut.
 His year of birth has been disputed.
 The Department of Trade in 1988 found his date of birth was 27 January 1929.
 His brothers Ali and Salah were his business colleagues.

-At the age of nineteen Al-Fayed was selling bottles of Coca-Cola on the streets of Alexandria, and sold Singer sewing machines at the age of twenty-one.
-In 1952 Al-Fayed was hired by a friend, Tousson El Barrawi, and the seventeen-year-old Adnan Khashoggi for their furniture import business.
+At age 19, Al-Fayed was selling bottles of Coca-Cola on the streets of Alexandria; by age 21, he was selling Singer sewing machines.
+In 1952, Al-Fayed was hired by a friend, Tousson El Barrawi, and the 17-year-old Adnan Khashoggi for their furniture import business.
 Al-Fayed excelled at the business and impressed Adnan's father, Mohamed Kashoggi, the personal physician of the King of Saudi Arabia.
-In the early 1950s Al-Fayed travelled to Europe for the first time, visiting France, Italy and Switzerland.
+In the early 1950s, Al-Fayed travelled to Europe for the first time, visiting France, Italy and Switzerland.
 Returning to Egypt, Al-Fayed confessed to his wife, Samira Kashoggi, Adnan Kashoggi's sister, that he had had an affair, and she demanded a divorce.
 Al-Fayed terminated his partnership with Adnan Kashoggi, and secretly withdrew £100,000 from Kashoggi's Al Nasr trading company.
 Kashoggi issued a writ against Al-Fayed for the return of the money, and later agreed with Al-Fayed to forgive the money and other loans and debts in return for Samira's freedom to remarry and return to Egypt.
 Following Egyptian President Nasser's threats to expropriate foreign businesses, Al-Fayed was able to take control of a small shipping company, owned by Leon Carasso, who wished to emigrate.
 Carasso later claimed that Al-Fayed had defaulted on the agreed payment for his business.
 Fayed also acquired interests in other transport companies at favourable prices.
 After Nasser ordered the confiscation of Egyptian property in 1961, Al-Fayed transferred ownership of his Middle Eastern Navigation Company to Genoa in Italy.